 Lace Hill Winter Fair

 Local stall holders attend selling homemade Christmas gifts, preserves and goodies.
-There are craft activities for children to enjoy, a little entertainment entertainment and festive refreshments available to purchase including mulled wine.
+There are craft activities for children to enjoy, a little entertainment and festive refreshments available to purchase including mulled wine.
 A small fee is usually payable for adults to attend.